A Course on the Introduction to Quantum Software Engineering: Experience Report: In-Class Participation Activities

-\header{Lecture 3: Quantum teleportation and language expressivity.} Students implemented the quantum teleportation protocol using a reference implementation inspired by~\smcitet{watrous2025understanding} within a circuit-based framework.
-The activity included exporting the circuit to quantum assembly and re-importing it into an alternative programming framework.
+Students implemented the quantum teleportation protocol using a reference protocol inspired by~\smcitet{watrous2025understanding} within a circuit-based framework.
+The activity included exporting the circuit to quantum assembly and importing it into another programming framework.
 This workflow exposed architectural and language-level constraints, particularly limitations due to the absence of real-time classical control flow in some toolchains at the time the course was conducted.
 Students then implemented teleportation natively in a second framework, enabling comparison of language expressivity, abstraction choices, and representational constraints.